uBizzy/koseven/modules/userguide/guide/developers.md

 ## Merging Changes from Remote Repositories

-Now that you have a remote repository, you can pull changes in the remote "ko7" repository into your local repository:
+Now that you have a remote repository, you can pull changes in the remote "koseven" repository into your local repository:

-    > git pull kohana master
+    > git pull koseven master

 **Note:** Before you pull changes you should make sure that any modifications you've made locally have been committed.

-Sometimes a commit you've made locally will conflict with one made in the "ko7" one.
+Sometimes a commit you've made locally will conflict with one made in the "koseven" one.

 There are a couple of scenarios where this might happen: